audreyqyfu/mrpc/README.md

 References:

 Md.
 Bahadur Badsha, Audrey Qiuyan Fu.
-Learning causal biological networks with the principle of Mendelian randomization. bioRxiv.
-171348. doi:10.1101/171348.
+Learning causal biological networks with the principle of Mendelian randomization.
+Frontiers in Genetics 2019, 10(460).

 Md.
 Bahadur Badsha, Evan A Martin, Audrey Qiuyan Fu.
 MRPC: An R package for accurate inference of causal graphs.  arXiv.
 1806.01899.